Azure/azure-powershell/src/AppService/docs/latest-2019-04-30/Test-AzWebSiteMove.md

 ### -MoveResourceEnvelope
 Object with a list of the resources that need to be moved and the resource group they should be moved to.
+To construct, see NOTES section for MOVERESOURCEENVELOPE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.WebSite.Models.Api20180201.ICsmMoveResourceEnvelope